bfeitknecht/vault/wiki/merge sort (algorithm).md

 The **merge sort** is another divide and conquer algorithm.
 It splits arrays in half until they are trivially sorted and then merges them.
-It runs in $\Theta(n \log n)$ with the invariant to prove its correctness being that an array of length $k$ is correctly sorted after execution, $I(k) = A[1 .. k] \checkmark$ and that the `merge` procedure correctly produces one sorted array.
+It runs in $\Theta(n \log n)$ with the invariant to prove its correctness being that an array of length $k$ is correctly sorted after execution, $I(k) = A[1 .. k] \checkmark$ and that the `merge` procedure correctly produces one sorted array from two sorted subarrays.
+This is done in $O(n)$, since every element is only read and written once.

 ```
 function mergesort(A, l, r)